 - Square Louise Michel (18th), Friday and Saturday

-- Buttes-Chaumont (19th) on Friday, Saturday and Sunday.
-The other days, the park closes between 22h30 and 7h for the watering of lawns with non-drinking water
+- the Buttes-Chaumont (19th) on Friday, Saturday and Sunday.
+The other days, the park closes between 10:30 pm and 7 am to water the lawns with non-drinking water

 - Sergeant Aurélie Salel Square (20th)